 Eugene Victor Tooms (the Monster of the Week

 ) is back.
 He's about to be released from the psychiatric hospital, and when Mulder and Scully find out, they set out to stop him and expose him before he kills again.
 However, they're both under intense scrutiny due to their unorthodox handling of cases, and so Scully wants to make sure that they handle this investigation strictly by the book

 - Antagonist Title: Since it is a return of an old foe.

 - Brilliant, but Lazy: Skinner notes that he and others in the FBI feel that Mulder's wasting his talents on the X-Files.

 - Cassandra Truth: Mulder is right about Tooms.
 He really is a horrifying Serial Killer with superpowers.
 Unfortunately, Mulder's testimony sounds crazy and isn't very credible, and so Tooms is released.

-- Covered in Gunge: Tooms covered in that yellow bile he produces carries a major squick factor.
+- Covered in Gunge: Tooms covered in that yellow bile he produces in the climax carries a major squick factor.